Oumar199/LiverFibrosisDetection/README.md

 ## Description

 LiverFibrosisDetection is an open-source Python package for automatic liver fibrosis detection and clinical analysis based on deep learning.
 It implements a multi-modal AI pipeline designed for the screening of liver fibrosis.
-It bridges the gap between raw probability scores and clinical actionability by combining **EfficientNet (CNN)**, **Multi-Layer Perceptron (MLP)**, and **Gemma 1.1 (LLM)**.
+It bridges the gap between raw probability scores and clinical actionability by combining **EfficientNet (CNN)**, **Multi-Layer Perceptron (MLP)**, and **MedGemma 1.5-4B-it (LLM)**.

 ## 🧠 System Architecture